 Floor Mat Safety

-There are a multitude of different types of floor mats including logo mats, anti-fatigue mats, restroom mats, slip resistant mats, scrapper mats, and many more.
+There are a multitude of different types of floor mats including logo mats, anti-fatigue mats, restroom mats, slip-resistant mats, scraper mats and many more.
 Each of these mats has a specific purpose and needs to be placed correctly at your place of business.
-Equally important, the floor mats need to be properly cleaned, maintained and discarded at the end of their life.
+Equally important, your floor mats need to be properly cleaned, maintained and discarded at the end of their life.

 Positions requiring employees to stand for long periods of time can cause back, leg, knee and foot pain.
-Business owners should provide a reasonably comfortable workplace for your employees and anti-fatigue mats help meet these needs.
-By strategically placing anti fatigue mats employees will experience additional support, improve energy and reduce the chance of injury.
-Customer service counters, delis, doctors offices, salon & retail stores, mechanic shops and more can benefit from a custom mat rental program.
+Business owners should provide a reasonably comfortable workplace for their employees and anti-fatigue mats help meet these needs.
+By strategically placing anti-fatigue mats, employees will experience additional support, improve energy and reduce the chance of injury.
+Customer service counters, delis, doctor’s offices, salon and retail stores, mechanic shops and more can benefit from a custom mat rental program.

-By hiring a mat rental company you will reduce your company’s risk of a lawsuit due to negligence or poor working conditions.
-You will be shifting many of the responsibilities of your floor safety to your mat service provider; reducing your business’ liability and giving you one less thing to worry about.
+By hiring a mat rental company, you will reduce your company’s risk of a lawsuit due to negligence or poor working conditions.
+You will be shifting many of the responsibilities of your floor safety to your mat service provider, reducing your business’ liability and giving you one less thing to worry about.

 Find Local Mat Rental Service and Direct Wholesalers

 All businesses need a variety of floor mats for their employees and customers.
-Visit our free online directory at UniformServices.com to find mat providers in your area.
-To use the site simply enter your zip code or state.
+Visit our free online directory at uniformservices.com to find mat providers in your area.
+To use the site, simply enter your zip code or state.
 From there you can discover which companies meet your business, safety and branding needs.
 You can also read reviews before contacting the services directly.